 Look for multifamily interior designs incorporating neutral, natural colors, like light woods and shades of grays, browns, and toupes, contrasted by metals.
 According to industry analysts, bronze, in particular, has made a significant comeback.

 Multifamily Interior Design in a Post-Pandemic World

 Multifamily designers are rethinking kitchens, bedrooms, and common areas now that COVID-19 has changed how we live.
-From fundamental upheavals to our daily routines and work arrangements to a new emphasis on health, wellness, and interior environments, architects and designers have been forced to reimagine multifamily interior design.
-That has resulted in multifamily interior designs that are flexible, clean, and responsive to new ways of living.
+From fundamental upheavals to our daily routines and work arrangements to a new emphasis on health, wellness, and interior environments, multifamily architects and designers have been forced to reimagine interior multifamily design.
+That has resulted in these types of interior designs that are flexible, clean, and responsive to new ways of living.
 One such reimagination looks to incorporate various spaces, interior, and exterior, allowing residents to engage, both with nature and each other, while remaining at a distance that is comfortable and safe.

 Although they were important before the pandemic, balconies, terraces, porches, and yards are more important to residents now than ever before because they allow residents to choose the level of engagement they are most comfortable with.

 The pandemic prompted a huge experiment in the work-from-home lifestyle.
 For many Americans, that shift has become permanent.
-As a result, multifamily interior design has responded by creatively incorporating work surfaces into residential units, even while footprints continue to remain the same size.
+As a result, interior design for multifamily has responded by creatively incorporating work surfaces into residential units, even while footprints continue to remain the same size.

 Residents are “Eating In” More and More